-If you’ve never heard of it, there is this awesome website called Kickstarter where people from all around the web can financially support projects that they’re interested in.
-These projects can include things like Android game consoles, eInk watches, and high-budget video games.
+If you’ve never heard of it, there is a website called Kickstarter where anyone can financially support projects that they’re interested in.
+These projects can include all sorts of amazing technologies, gadgets and more.

 Do you like to garden?
 Are you also a geek?
 Then Harvest Geek just might be your ultimate gadget.
 It is essentially an all-in-one control and monitoring box for a greenhouse or garden that can gauge current conditions and perform certain actions, such as adjusting a thermostat or starting a sprinkler.

 Some of these functions are similar to what Sense can accomplish, but Harvest Geek is custom-tailored for gardeners with a more intuitive and focus user interface.
 The goal of $25,000 is reasonable, so hopefully it will see success.